 It is worth noting here that different customers undergo different journeys.
 A recent customer survey done by NICE and BCG reflects how important personalization is to customers.
 Hence, keeping in mind that “one size does not fit all” and simulating different customer journeys becomes essential.

-Once customer journeys are understood, it is very important to identify the value driving moments across the journey.
-Those moments are the moments where mutual value to you and your customers is created.
-This does not contradict with the idea of simulating customer journeys, on the contrary it helps working smartly and developing the priorities to what needs to be done.
+Once customer journeys are understood, it is very important to identify the value-driving moments across the journey.
+Those moments are the moments where the mutual value to you and your customers is created.
+This does not contradict with the idea of simulating customer journeys, on the contrary, it helps to work smartly and to develop the priorities to what needs to be done.

 On the other hand, moments that drive value to your customers are much more dynamic and differ between a customer and another.
 Those are the moments where you can either exceed the expectations of your customers and generate a positive value, or not meet their needs and generate a negative value.